You are here: Urology Textbook > Penis > Sexually transmitted diseases > Syphilis > Diagnosis and treatment

 Treatment of Congenital Syphilis

-The vertical transmission is likely to be prevented, if treatment of the mother is started before the 16th week of pregnancy.
+The vertical transmission is likely prevented, if treatment of the mother is started before the 16th week of pregnancy.
 The pregnant mother should be treated with Benzathine penicilline, see above mentioned recommendations.
 Infants or children with congenital syphilis should be treated with e.g. procaine penicilline i.m. in a single daily dose for 10 days (50 000 units/kg/dose).

 Jarisch-Herxheimer reaction is a systemic reaction due to massive bacterial antigen-release after starting antibiotic therapy.
 Symptoms: fever, muscle pain, headache, skin rash.
 The Jarisch-Herxheimer reaction occurs most often in patients with early syphilis.
 Treatment aims to relieve the symptoms with paracetamol and, if necessary, glucocorticoids.